Corporeality in Partner Dance: Rediscovering the Body Through Forró

 Corporeality - Of the nature of the physical body; bodily.

 Today I share with you a recent experience of mine, a process in which I’m still very immersed.
-I am living a phase of new discoveries and explorations regarding my dance, part of a journey that started some time ago and intensified during the period of social distancing and online teaching.
+I am living a phase of new discoveries and internal exploration in my dance, part of a journey that started some time ago and intensified during the period of social distancing and online teaching.

 Entering Someone Else’s Dance Universe